 Chapter 10: Mothers’ subjective experiences of negotiating caring responsibilities with work in the Scottish film and television industries

 Chapter 11: Bollywood Mothers: work life imbalance

 Chapter 12: The Gendered Practice of The TV Opt-Out

 Chapter 13: Negotiating Motherhood: the search for solutions

 Susan Liddy & Anne O’ Brien

 Susan Liddy lectures in the Department of Media and Communication Studies in MIC, University of Limerick.
 Her recent work includes: Women in the Irish Film Industry: Stories and Storytellers (ed.)
 (2020) and Women in the International Film Industry: Policy Practice and Power (ed.)
 (2020).
-She is Chair of Women in Film & Television Ireland; a board member of the Writers Guild of Ireland; Raising Films Ireland; and Women in Film & Television International.
+She is Chair of Women in Film and Television Ireland, a board member of Women in Film and Television International, the Writers Guild of Ireland and Raising Films Ireland.
+She is founder and co-director of Catalyst International Film Festival, Limerick.

 Anne O’ Brien is Associate Professor with the Department of Media Studies at Maynooth University.
 She has published on the representation of women in radio and television, on women workers in creative industries and examined why women leave careers in screen production.
 Her most recent book explores Women, Inequality and Media Work (2019).